Advertiser Disclosure

 Back when I regularly took on overseas assignments, figuring out how to safely pack a carbon-fiber tripod was always the biggest pain when it came to moving from site to site or prepping for the plane trip there or back — I’ve had at least 1 snap on me while stowed in the baggage compartment of a plane in my big backpack.
 With the Monos Hybrid Trunk and its elongated shape and sturdy aluminum frame, I don’t think that’ll be a problem anymore.

-Another reason I got a trunk is that I’ve learned over decades of traveling and countless lost doodads, socks, and so on, to live out of my pack when I’m traveling.
+Another reason I got a trunk is that I’ve learned over decades of traveling and countless lost doodads, socks, and so on to live out of my pack when I’m traveling.
 After all, you’ll never lose your passport or that critical, work-related electronic device in a dresser drawer if it never leaves your luggage.

 But with the duffel bag, smaller and more traditional suitcases, and especially my backpack, finding anything inside was not only torturous, but the search itself always made a hash of whatever organizational plan I pretended I was following.
-Passports or other important documents or items would invariably end up at the bottom of the pack, and I’d have to rummage through a week’s worth of socks and underwear in front of unamused officials at the worst possible times.
+Passports or other important documents or items would invariably end up at the bottom of the pack.
+I’d have to rummage through a week’s worth of socks and underwear in front of unamused officials at the worst possible times.

-This case, paired with the packing cubes, was long and rigid enough to keep everything organized inside the trunk for the entire 11 days we were on vacation.
-Plus, the lid itself was surprisingly deep, meaning I could keep it propped open as an extra (albeit partially vertical) shelf.
+This case, paired with the packing cubes, was long and rigid enough to keep everything organized inside the trunk for the 11 days we were on vacation.
+Plus, the lid was surprisingly deep, meaning I could keep it propped open as an extra (albeit partially vertical) shelf.

 Monos Hybrid Trunk scratches